 Ask most people what graphic designers do, and their response will likely be “they design logos and business cards and t-shirts” or something involving 2D visuals.
 Very few will mention a graphic designer’s role in game design even though we interact with their work every time we play games like candy crush and Call of Duty.

 Modern games are now predominantly 3D and it’s hard to see where a graphic designer may fit in in a game design studio.
-So, how is graphic design used in video games?
+In this article, I go through 5 main ways graphic design is used in video games.

 1. Designing the User Interface

 A graphic designer designs the user interface (UI) of a game.
 The user interface is the arrangement of visual components that allows the player to interact with the game and access its tools and settings.
 A single game often has multiple user interfaces.